Envirometrix/PredictiveSoilMapping/docs/Introduction.md

-a point at which a soil property has been described or measured permits that location to be overlaid onto other spatially referenced digital data layers to produce data sets of related environmental values that occur at the same site.
+a point at which a soil property has been described or measured permits that location to be overlaid onto other spatially referenced digital data layers to produce data sets of related environmental values that all occur at the same site.

 The known point values of soil properties (or classes) can be analyzed relative to the known values of environmental covariates at